MarcoMLDD/OpenCLOS/README.md

-# OpenCLOS: Driver Weariness Detection System (Beta)
+# OpenCLOS: Driver Weariness Detection System

 OpenCLOS is a project designed to detect driver weariness using a PERCLOS (Proportion of Eyelid Closure Over the Pupil Over Time) system.
 This repository contains the beta version of the OpenCLOS GUI application.